rchakode/realopinsight/README.md

 RealOpinsight is an open-source operations monitoring system.
-Working on top of Kubernetes®, Nagios®, Zabbix®, ManageEngine OpManager®, Pandora FMS®, Zenoss®, Icinga®, op5®, Centreon®, Shinken®, GroundWork®, and various other monitoring systems, RealOpInsight provides powerful aggregation and visualization aiming to provide a comprehensive insight on your business applications.
+RealOpInsight works on top of Kubernetes®, Nagios®, Zabbix®, ManageEngine OpManager®, Pandora FMS®, Zenoss®, Icinga®, op5®, Centreon®, Shinken®, GroundWork®, and various other monitoring systems, to provide powerful aggregation and visualization to provide a comprehensive insight on your business applications.

 RealOpInsight is released under the terms of GPLv3 License.
 See the LICENSE file.